jason-r-c/selenium-using-java/readme.md

 ## Install Open JDK

 ### How to install the JDK on Ubuntu Linux
 See https://stackoverflow.com/questions/14788345/how-to-install-the-jdk-on-ubuntu-linux and follow instructions of top rated comment.

-When setting enviroment variable, see https://stackoverflow.com/questions/9612941/how-to-set-java-environment-path-in-ubuntu and folowing instructions of top rated comment.

-If not avaible there is a scrape below for bullet 1:
+If not available there is a scrape below:

 1. Open Terminal from Application Dash or press Ctrl+Alt+T